fweep/vim-files/README.md

 * [vim-scripts/ZoomWin](https://github.com/vim-scripts/ZoomWin.git)
   Temporarily make the current window the only one visible, then restore layout.

 Most plugins are Git submodules.
 Pathogen is intentionally not a submodule.
-Conque-Shell is installed from source because the vim-scripts version is missing the Python files.

 Plugins I used to use
 ----